Shipping

 If a buyer wants multiple records from you, offer combined shipping.
 Shipping 3 records in one package costs far less than shipping each separately, and buyers expect the savings to be passed on.

 On dollrbin, the easiest way to handle combined shipping is to create a single bundle listing with all the records at a combined price and one shipping charge.
-Mention in your listings that you offer combined shipping for multiple purchases.

 Insurance & signature confirmation